AndyGaskell/joomla_plugin_bigimagefixer/README.md

 ## Installing
 I'll try and add this to the JED, but for now, best option is to just go to https://github.com/AndyGaskell/joomla_plugin_bigimagefixer/raw/master/dist/bigimagefixer_latest.zip and install it in the normal way.
+After you've installed it, don't forget to enable it in plug-in manager.

 ## Options